Volunteering’s a great way to get more involved in the Greenbelt story.

 Our volunteering roles give you a chance to try out new skills, gain experience, face fresh challenges, make friends, enjoy being part of a team and, most of all, have fun making a great festival happen.

 There are oodles of ways to volunteer.
-We have lots of teams that work over the weekend.
+We have lots of teams that work over the weekend, or during the Build week before the festival opens.
 Some teams also plan and prepare during the year.
-Finally, there are administrative roles that you can take on in our London office, or you could support a team by doing some admin at home.

 As well as appreciating the Greenbelt ethos and having the specific skills or experience needed for your role, we’re also looking for people who are: